arthur0/devops-coding-challenge/Readme.md

 ### Context

-We're building ***MultiVAC***, a multi-purpose self-adjusting and self-correcting computer that well help us understand how to reverse the universe's entropy.
+We're building ***MultiVAC***, a multi-purpose self-adjusting and self-correcting computer that will help us understand how to reverse the universe's entropy.

 Of course, we're at the very early stages, and as such, we're starting with the bare minimum.
 Our MultiVAC is currently in the form of a single application that uses a ***web api*** through ***http*** with a limited number of ***endpoints***.